OWASP/owasp-masvs/Document/03-Using_the_MASVS.md

 When using the MASVS, it's important to keep in mind the following assumptions:

 - The MASVS is not a substitute for following secure development best practices, such as secure coding or secure SDLC.
-These practices should be followed in addition to using the MASVS.
+These practices should be followed holistically in your development process and the MASVS complements them specifically for mobile apps.
-- The MASVS assumes that you've followed the relevant external standards for all elements of your app's ecosystem, such as backend servers, IoT, and other companion devices.
+- The MASVS assumes that you've followed the relevant standards of your industry and country for all elements of your app's ecosystem, such as backend servers, IoT, and other companion devices.
 - The MASVS is designed to evaluate the security of mobile apps that can be analyzed statically by obtaining the app package, dynamically by running it on a potentially compromised device, and also considers any network-based attacks such as MITM.

 While the OWASP MASVS is an invaluable tool for enhancing the security of mobile applications, it cannot guarantee absolute security.
 It should be used as a baseline for security requirements, but additional security measures should also be implemented as appropriate to address specific risks and threats to the mobile app.

 ### Security Architecture, Design and Threat Modeling for Mobile Apps

 > The OWASP MASVS assumes that best practices for secure architecture, design, and threat modeling have been followed as a foundation.
-Once this foundation is in place, the MASVS should be applied to ensure that the mobile app is secure from the perspective of an attacker.

 Security must be a top priority throughout all stages of mobile app development, from the initial planning and design phase to deployment and ongoing maintenance.
 Developers need to follow secure development best practices and ensure that security measures are prioritized to protect sensitive data, comply with policies and regulations, and identify and address security issues that can be targeted by attackers.

-While the MASVS and MASTG focus on testable parts of app security assessment, non-testable aspects such as following best practices laid out by [OWASP Software Assurance Maturity Model (SAMM)](https://owaspsamm.org/model/) or [NIST.SP.800-218 Secure Software Development Framework (SSDF)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-218.pdf) for secure architecture, design, and threat modeling are still important.
+While the MASVS and MASTG focuses on controls and technical test cases for app security assessments, non-technical aspects such as following best practices laid out by [OWASP Software Assurance Maturity Model (SAMM)](https://owaspsamm.org/model/) or [NIST.SP.800-218 Secure Software Development Framework (SSDF)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-218.pdf) for secure architecture, design, and threat modeling are still important.
+The MASVS can also be used as reference and input for a threat model to raise awareness of potential attacks.

 To ensure that these practices are followed, developers can provide documentation or evidence of adherence to these standards, such as design documents, threat models, and security architecture diagrams.
-Additionally, surveys or questionnaires can be used to collect information on adherence to these practices and provide an understanding of the level of compliance with these standards.
+Additionally, interviews can be conducted to collect information on adherence to these practices and provide an understanding of the level of compliance with these standards.

 ### Secure App Ecosystem

-> The OWASP MASVS assumes that developers are also leveraging other relevant security standards to ensure that all systems involved in the app's operation meet appropriate security standards.
+> The OWASP MASVS assumes other relevant security standards are also leveraged to ensure that all systems involved in the app's operation meet their applicable requirements.

 Mobile apps often interact with multiple systems, including backend servers, third-party APIs, Bluetooth devices, cars, IoT devices, and more.
 Each of these systems may introduce their own security risks that must be considered as part of the mobile app's security design and threat modeling.
 For example, when interacting with a backend server, the [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard/) should be used to ensure that the server is secure and meets the required security standards.
 In the case of Bluetooth devices, the app should be designed to prevent unauthorized access, while for cars, the app should be designed to protect the user's data and ensure that there are no safety issues with the car's operation.